 FUS’s academic laurels trace largely to their great books program, which is essentially the core curriculum for all resident undergraduates.
 From there, resident undergraduate students can choose between more than 40 different degree tracks.
 Their online options, however, take a different route.
 Rather than compete with their impressive great books program, FUS offers only 6 online degree options, two associates degrees (theology and philosophy) and four masters degrees (Catechetics and Evangelization, Theology and Christian Ministry, Business Administration, and Science in Education).

 Besides the two associate’s degree which are 2-year/60 credit hours degree tracks, FUS offers no other online options for undergraduates.
-So, students pursuing a 4-year degree will either need to transfer their associates degree into a different school (and not every school will accept those transfer credits), or the student would have to get an additional bachelor’s degree.
+So, students pursuing a 4-year degree from this Christian college online will either need to transfer their associate degree into a different school (and not every school will accept those transfer credits), or the student would have to get an additional bachelor’s degree.
 In theory, this strategy may direct student traffic into their bachelor’s program, and away from their online program.
 But time will tell if FUS simply expands into a broader online options as they gain experience and staff in online education.

 FUS offers their classes at a low to mid-level cost of $440 to $500 per credit hour.